samolego/ClientStorage/README.md

 ## Current problems

 * detecting server is done via `brand` field from `CustomPayload` - this could be improved
-* mod icon is ... sad
+* item insertion is not ready yet
+* items are "shift-clicked"

 ## Contributions